Tens of thousands flee their homes as Thailand and Cambodia clash

 ASEAN chair calls for calm

-The conflict marks a rare instance of armed confrontation between member countries of the Association of Southeast Asian Nation, though Thailand has tangled with Cambodia before over the border and has had sporadic skirmishes with western neighbor Myanmar.
+The conflict marks a rare instance of armed confrontation between ASEAN member countries though Thailand has tangled with Cambodia before over the border and has had sporadic skirmishes with western neighbor Myanmar.

+Malaysian Prime Minister Anwar Ibrahim said Friday that Thailand and Cambodia had agreed to a ceasefire and to withdraw their troops from the border, but requested more time before implementing the action, according to a report by Malaysia’s Bernama national news agency.

-Malaysian Prime Minister Anwar Ibrahim said Thursday he spoke to both Cambodian leader Hun Manet and Thai Acting Prime Minister Phumtham Wechayachai and urged them to open space for “peaceful dialogue and diplomatic resolution.”
-Malaysia is willing to facilitate talks, he said.
+Anwar said he had spoken to both Cambodian leader Hun Manet and Thailand’s Phumtham and urged them to open space for “peaceful dialogue and diplomatic resolution,” while offering to have Malaysia facilitate talks.

 U.N.
 Secretary-General Antonio Guterres has also called for restraint and urged both countries to resolve disputes through dialogue, according to U.N. deputy spokesman Farhan Haq.

-Border tensions between the two nations are not new.
-Their 800-kilometer (500-mile) frontier has been disputed for decades, with past confrontations typically limited and brief.
+The 800-kilometer (500-mile) frontier between Thailand and Cambodia has been disputed for decades, but past confrontations have been limited and brief.
 The last major flare-up in 2011 left 20 dead.

-Cambodia claimed those bombs landed near the Preah Vihear temple, a UNESCO World Heritage site that has been at the center of past disputes.
-Authorities in Phnom Penh released photos they said showed damage to the site and pledged to seek international justice.

-The border dispute has also roiled Thailand's domestic politics.
-Prime Minister Paetongtarn Shinawatra, under scrutiny over a phone call with Cambodia's former Prime Minister Hun Sen, still a power broker in his country, was suspended from office on July 1 pending an investigation into possible ethics violations over the matter.
+Things got worse when a land mine wounded five Thai soldiers on Wednesday, leading Bangkok to close the border and expel the Cambodian ambassador.
+The next day, clashes broke out along the border.

-Cheang reported from Oddar Meanchey Province, Cambodia.
-Associated Press writer Eileen Ng in Kuala Lumpur contributed to this report.
+Associated Press writers Eileen Ng in Kuala Lumpur and Edith M. Lederer at the United Nations contributed to this report.

 Credit: AP